 The funds under investment are approximately £58million (June 2017).
 In determining how to invest the endowments, the College has a social responsibility and ethical obligation.

 The College will encourage its investment managers to develop their ethical policies further and therefore maximise its influence on the market.
 A summary of the College’s investments is included in its published financial statements.

 College Pay Policies and the Living Wage

 In setting pay for staff, the College has regard to The Living Wage Foundation’s recommendation of an hourly rate of pay.
-The College reviews and adjusts pay, every year on 1st August ensuring that no staff are paid less than the Living Wage.
-These arrangements are implemented swiftly, regardless of other national pay negotiations which may be relevant.
+The College reviews and adjusts pay, every year on 1st August ensuring that no staff are paid less than the Real Living Wage.
+Additionally, any increases to the Real Living Wage occurring during the year are implemented within the recommended timeframe.